-Entered for the Notre Dame Club are: Mike Tomasulo, 132-pound class, Alhambra, Calif.; Tim George, 148-pound class, Kansas City, Mo.; Mike Wider, 148-pound class, Elkhart, Ind.; Jed Ervin, 165-pound class, Kansas City, Mo.; and
+Entered for the Notre Dame Club are: Mike Tomasulo, 132-pound class, Alhambra, Calif.; Tim George, 148-pound class, Kansas City, Mo.; Mike Wider, 148-pound class, Elkhart, Ind.; Jed Ervin, 165-pound class, Kansas City, Mo.; and lennis

 Tickets, on sale at the East booth in the Fieldhouse, are \$1 for adults and 50 cents for students.
 Children will be admitted free.
-The contest is open to all Indiana AAU members and colleges.
+The contest is open Notre Dame's Weightlifting Club will to all Indiana AAU members and col-